CHAMP Clinical Trial

 Around 2.1 million Americans aged 12 years and older had an opioid use disorder (OUD) in 2016.
 Among adults who misused opioids in the prior year, 43% also had a mental illness.
 There is strong evidence for the efficacy of the Collaborative Care model (CoCM) in treating common mental health disorders, but not for the treatment of OUD.
 The CHAMP study (Collaborating to Heal Opioid Addiction and Mental Health in Primary Care) will investigate whether CoCM that addresses both mental health conditions and co-occurring OUD can improve patient lives.

 The Department of Psychiatry & Behavioral Science's Population Health Division and the AIMS Center will support up to 24 primary care clinics in implementing either CoCM for OUD and mental health conditions, or for mental health conditions only.
-Training for the intervention will begin in late summer 2020.
+Training for the intervention began in late summer 2020.

 Danielle Bohonos, MPH

 Phone: (206) 685-7538

 Watch presenter Anna Ratzliff, MD, PhD give an introduction to the project and answer questions from attendees.